kazamatzuri/vis-part2/article.md

 # Loading windows perfmon data

 The perfmon data extracted from standard pbuttons report is a bit of a peculiar data format.
 On first glance it is a pretty straightforward csv file.
 The first row contains the column headers, subsequent rows the datapoints.
-However, for our porposes we will have to do something about the quotes surrounding the value entries.
+However, for our purposes we will have to do something about the quotes surrounding the value entries.
 Using the standard approach to parse the file into python we will end up with columns of string objects, which don't work well to graph them.

 ```python
 perfmonfile="../vis-part2/perfmon.txt"